Queen Elizabeth II 'advised to rest' on medical grounds: palace

 She has resumed public engagements since the funeral of her late husband, Prince Philip, after his death aged 99 in April, either alone or accompanied by other senior royals.

-On Tuesday evening, she hosted a reception at Windsor for international business leaders attending a government investment summit, including the billionaire philanthropist Bill Gates, and senior British ministers.
+On Tuesday, she hosted a reception at Windsor for international business leaders attending a government investment summit and received two ambassadors by videolink.

-The latest palace statement will inevitably raise fears for her health, even though she appeared well at Tuesday's events.
+The latest palace statement will inevitably raise fears for her health, even though she appeared in good spirits at Tuesday's events.